|

 As my trailer has a

-v-front I put a support post vertically down the center for the two
+v-front I put a support post vertically down the center

 horizontal beams to sit on.
-The horizontal beams were attached to the
+The horizontal beams were

 trailer and vertical post with metal brackets.